-Rheumatoid arthritis (RA) is a chronic disease that causes inflammation of the lining of the joints, especially in the fingers.
-Symptoms include red, swollen, painful joints, and reduced mobility and flexibility.
+Rheumatoid arthritis (RA) causes inflammation of the lining of the joints, especially in the hands and fingers.
+Signs and symptoms include red, swollen, painful joints, and reduced mobility and flexibility.

-As RA progresses, it can cause pain and inflammation to other joints in the body, such as:
+As RA progresses, it can cause pain and inflammation to other joints in the body besides the hands.
+This includes:

 - wrists, elbows, and shoulders